 SACAME stands for the Socio-economic Analysis of Chemicals by Allowing a better quantification and monetisation of Morbidity and Environmental impacts.

-The European Chemicals agency hosted a Workshop on the Socioeconomic Impact Assessment of Chemicals Management on 6-8 July 2016, in Helsinki.
 The workshop aimed to identify the current status of practice and methodologies for cost-benefit analysis of risk management measures and frameworks addressing the human health and environmental impacts of chemicals in OECD Member Countries.
 It focused on the methods currently used across jurisdictions and intergovernmental organisations.
-The longer term goal is to develop harmonised OECD methodologies for estimating the economic costs and benefits of managing chemicals, in turn supporting the implementation of the Strategic Approach to International Chemicals Management.

 This workshop was hosted by the European Chemicals Agency, with funding contributions from the European Commission, the European Chemicals Agency and the American Chemistry Council.